iRashedK/HR/README.md

 This project analyzes employee data and suggests relevant certifications and courses using OpenRouter AI.
 Upload a CSV or Excel file with employee information and get structured recommendations.

-The web interface uses Bootstrap 5 with language and dark mode toggles.
+The web interface includes language and dark mode toggles.
 Results appear in interactive cards showing roadmaps, links and prices, and can be downloaded as PDF files.
+A separate library page allows filtering saved courses and certifications.

 The application automatically checks the available OpenRouter models.
 If the model configured in `.env` is unavailable, it falls back to a free option such as `openai/gpt-3.5-turbo`.